yifan97/blog/_posts/2021-01-01-my-personal-favorites.md

 comments: true
 ---

 Happy New Year ya'll!
 This is gonna be my first post in (men's) fashion, particularlly menswear.
 Some of the brands I just got to know for the past months and some of them I've been rocking for a longer time.
-They are mostly simple and minumum.
+They are mostly simple and minimum.

 ---